anyaevostinar/anyaevostinar.github.io/classes/111-w26/final-project.md

 * Run without errors during basic user interaction
 * Have a [`README.txt` report](#project-code-and-report) that includes all required information
 * Generally follow the rules described in your `README`
+* It is about the size of a homework assignment

 ### Advanced
 The advanced requirements for your project are: